The Damascus Wildlife

 *Posse work assignments are handed out by the posse leader.

-*Observes that the proper number of rounds are loaded and Hammer is on empty chamber.
+*Observes that the proper number of rounds are loaded and hammers are on empty chambers.

 *Verifies the shooter has enough shotshells.